Brent International School Manila is a college‑preparatory institution. Applicants interested in Brent should have passing grades and good behavior.

 - Wait pool

-- An applicant meets all admissions requirements and is approved for admission, but space is not available in the grade level or program.
-The family may choose to pay a refundable U.S. $500 to be placed on the wait pool.
-The applicant will be notified as soon as space becomes available.
-Brent International School Manila offers no guarantee that a space will open.
-The name of the applicant will remain on the wait pool (only for the academic year accepted for) until a space opens or the application is withdrawn.
-It is advised to seek enrollment at another school to ensure the student is receiving an education while waiting for a slot to become available.
+- An applicant meets all admissions requirements and is accepted for admission, but space is not available in the grade for enrollment.
+The family may choose to pay a refundable U.S. $500 to be placed on our Wait Pool.
+The Admissions Office will notify the family if space becomes available.
+There is no guarantee that a space will open since it depends entirely upon if a currently enrolled student withdraws.
+Names remain on our Wait Pool (only for the academic year accepted for) until a space opens, or the family withdraws the application.
+It is advised to also seek enrollment at another school to ensure that the student has a school to attend.

 - An applicant is not approved for admission.
 The Admissions Committee is not able to predict success for the applicant at Brent International School Manila, either academically or behaviorally.
 A mandatory six‑month waiting period is required before a second application.
 The Admissions Office will keep the original application materials, and there is no need to pay the application fee if admission is sought within one year of the initial application.
 New academic records, confidential evaluation forms, and entrance tests are usually required for the second application.